twolodzko/extraDistr/cran-comments.md

 Behavior of the functions was tested using testthat package (tests/) and additional checks are available through examples.
-Most of the random generation is done by invers transform, so valid quantile function leads to valid random generation.
+Most of the random generation is done by inverse transform, so valid quantile function leads to valid random generation.

 In several cases log's are used to prevent underflow.
 When summing